 Purchase price: $500,000

 Current home value: $400,000

 Short refinance loan amount: $380,000

 In the above scenario, the homeowner wouldn’t be able to refinance without bringing in at least the $50,000 difference between current value and existing mortgage balance.

 In reality, the homeowner would need to bring in even more money to execute a traditional refinance because banks and lenders no longer offer 100% financing, and closing costs would also need to be considered.

 This can be a huge roadblock for homeowners looking to take advantage of the record low mortgage rates currently on offer, especially those experiencing difficulty paying the mortgage every month.

-The short refinance is a great solution for distressed homeowners because it not only reduces the loan balance to a percentage below 100%, but also comes with a fresh interest rate, likely one lower than the borrower had before.
-The result is a significantly reduced monthly payment.
+The short refinance is a great solution for distressed homeowners because it not only reduces the loan balance to an LTV below 100%, but also comes with a fresh interest rate, likely one lower than what the borrower had before.
+The result is a significantly reduced monthly mortgage payment.